devhawala/ST80/readme.md

 ### Data files for running ST80

+In addition to the memory image, a Smalltalk-80 system uses a number of files in an external file system.
+These are the sources file holding the source code for all classes in the image, the changes file logging all changes (like class/method modifications, _doit_ evaluations) for recovery after a system crash and some further data files like externalized ("filed-out") Smalltalk code, bitmaps etc.

+In the original setup, these files reside in the file system of the operating system where the Smalltalk interpreter was started.
+ST80 simulates these operating system environments (Alto resp.
+XDE/Tajo) to some (rather minimal) extent to allow the Smalltalk image to work with files in the expected way.
+The following sections describe how the expected file systems are mapped to the "real" OS where ST80 runs.

+#### Alto environment for Smalltalk-80 Version 2

-ST80 uses a _data file set_ of up to 3 files grouped by the common base _filename_ for a single Smalltalk environment instance:
+ST80 uses a _data file set_ of up to 3 files grouped by the common base _filename_ for a single Smalltalk-80 Version 2 environment instance:

 - _filename_`.im` is the required Smalltalk image file